opulencephp/Opulence/application/rdev/models/applications/README.md

 ```

 ## Config
-Applications are initialized with an `ApplicationConfig` object or array ([learn more about configs](/application/rdev/models/configs)).
+Applications can be instantiated directly or with the help of a combination of an `ApplicationConfig` object and an `ApplicationFactory` object ([learn more about configs](/application/rdev/models/configs)).
 You can setup rules for automatically detecting which environment the current server belongs on, eg "production", "staging", "testing", or "development".
 For example, you could specify a list of server IP addresses for each of the environments.
 You could also use regular expressions to match against the servers' hosts, or you could use a callback to completely customize the logic for determining the environment.

 Let's break down the structure of the config.
 The following keys are optional:
 * "environment"